-This article is going to talk about the labels applied to mental health conditions.
+This article will talk about the labels applied to mental health conditions.
 In particular, I want to talk about diagnostic labels you are familiar with, such as OCD and labels that are not accepted, such as Pure O or HOCD.

 Why do we need labels?